endymion1818/team-documentation/technicalmanual.md

 Projects should be completed on a testing server.
 Hosting on our development server avoids some potential problems:

--Potential theft of work
+- Potential theft of work
--Compromising the clients live site or server -Allowing us to control how much the client sees and when
+- Compromising the clients live site or server
+- Allowing us to control how much the client sees and when

 Work should be moved to the live domain only after testing, client approval and final billing.